How to Get Followers on Facebook (17 Genuine Ways)

 2. Run a Facebook Giveaway to Attract New Followers

-One of the easiest ways to get more Facebook followers for free is to run a giveaway.
-A contest has the potential to promote your Facebook page to a ton of people.
-And don’t forget, the quicker people interact with your content, the more chance you have of it showing in the news feed.
+One of the easiest free ways to get more Facebook followers is to run a giveaway.
+A good contest puts your page in front of a lot of new people at once.

 Running Facebook contests is actually easier than you might think.
 If you use RafflePress, the best WordPress giveaway plugin, you’ll be up and running in a few clicks.